Welcome to the most complete site for information about poison ivy, poison oak, poison sumac and the rashes they cause. Please link to us!

 We have lists of poison ivy control companies in most states and also instructions on how to do it yourself.

-Pictured here is Bill Bartlett, a legend among poison ivy warriors.
+Pictured here is William Bartlett, a legend among poison ivy warriors.

 Shop a variety of educational items in our store, including posters, card sets, Tshirts, and the remarkable SeeLeaf poison ivy detection kits.